 Heat oil in a large, heavy-based frying pan and sauté onion, garlic and curry powder for about 2 minutes.
 Add carrots and cabbage and sauté for about 5 minutes.

-Add tomatoes, baked beans, Spur Durky Sauce, Spur Seasoning Salt and Spur Meat Spice and simmer for a few minutes.
+Add tomatoes, baked beans, Spur Durky Sauce, your seasoning and simmer for a few minutes.

 Spoon ‘pap’ into a large, greased ovenproof dish.
 Cover with chakalaka mixture and drizzle Spur Cheese Sauce over.
 Sprinkle with grated cheese and bake in a preheated oven at 180°C for about 20 minutes.